harivikas1/obj2png/README.md

 # obj2png
-Converts obj files to png images from different views
+Converts obj files to png images from different views using pytorch3D